ansible/community-docs/create_pr_quick_start_guide.rst

 If the tests ran successfully, there are usually two possible outcomes:

-  a) If the bug has not appeared and the tests have passed successfully, ask the reporter to provide more details.
+- If the bug has not appeared and the tests have passed successfully, ask the reporter to provide more details.
 The bug can be not a bug actually or can relate to a particular software version used or specifics of the local environment configuration.
-  b) The bug has appeared and the tests has failed as expected showing the reported symptoms.
+- The bug has appeared and the tests has failed as expected showing the reported symptoms.

 13. Fix the bug.